Graphic Design BA (Hons) (with Foundation Year)

 Careers

-The degree will enable you to consider a range of career options and equip you with the skills needed to work in the wider creative industries.
-Opportunities for further study and postgraduate research are provided, including PGCE and taught Masters programmes such as MA Creative Practice.
+The graphic design course equips you with the skills needed to explore a variety of career options within the wider creative industries.
+Opportunities for further study and postgraduate research are also available, including PGCE and taught Master’s programmes.

 Enhancement opportunities